lifemapper/bison/_sphinx_config/pages/aws/automation.rst

     sudo apt install docker-compose-v2
     git clone https://github.com/lifemapper/bison.git
     cd bison
-    sudo docker compose -f <compose.test_task.yml> up
+    sudo docker compose -f <compose.task_name.yml> up
+    sudo shutdown -h now

-* For each task compose.test_task.yml must be replaced with the appropriate compose file.
+* For each task compose.task_name.yml must be replaced with the appropriate compose file.
 * On EC2 instance startup, the userdata script will execute
 * The compose file sets an environment variable (TASK_APP) containing a python module to be executed from the Dockerfile.
 * Tasks should deposit outputs and logfiles into S3.
-* After completion, the docker container will stop.
+* After completion, the docker container will stop automatically and the EC2 instance will stop because of the shutdown command in the final line of the userdata script.
-* A final command should prune the system and volumes, to ensure the next execution runs the most current code.
-* **TODO**: once the workflow is stable, create an image and download it in userdata script.
+* **TODO**: once the workflow is stable, to eliminate Docker build time, create a Docker image and download it in userdata script.
-  That will also eliminate the build time, and allow a new EC2 spot instance for every task.

 Lambda setup
 ....................